 Here’s how it works: from your IVA-2 license on your PC, you can generate codes to use IVA-2 test administrations you have purchased on your iPad or iPhone.
 You can then use the iPad or iPhone to administer those tests in a different location.
 The iPad or iPhone functions as a “clicker” so no external mouse is needed.
 You will, however, need headphones or external speakers.
 Once you have administered a test, the data will automatically upload back to your IVA-2 PC in the office.

-If you prefer to administer your tests online, you can invest in an online remote testing license, which allows you to administer tests remotely from the Internet on any computer that supports the Chrome browser and Flash, including Macs or Surface Pros.
+If you prefer to administer your tests online, you can invest in an online remote testing license, which allows you to administer tests remotely from the Internet on any computer that supports the Chrome browser, including Macs or Surface Pros.
 As is the case with the iPad remote testing license, the data are automatically uploaded back to your IVA-2 PC once a test is completed.
 Test data are stored only on your actual IVA PC, not on the Internet or the remote testing device.

 The IVA-2 Report Writer provides four main interpretive reports – Clinical, Standard, Detailed and Comprehensive.
 ADHD rating scale results can be integrated into these reports.
 The reports provide progressively more in-depth interpretation and analysis of the test’s 82 scales.
 In addition, five types of supplemental reports provide you with in-depth analyses of your student’s auditory and visual strengths and weaknesses.
 When appropriate, clinicians can include an assessment of possible malingering into their reports.